dativebase/dative/README.md

 The [CoffeeScript styleguide](https://github.com/polarmobile/coffeescript-style-guide)
 should be followed.
 Adherence to the second principle of *The Zen of Python* is
-advised:

-    Explicit is better than implicit.
+advised: "Explicit is better than implicit."

 A baseline test for decent CoffeeScript is to run `grunt lint` and ensure that there are no errors.
 For now I have configured grunt-coffeelint to allow